zef-dev/convoworks-gpt/README.md

 The template also includes a simple GPT function example that can generate a random number.

 This template is a solid base for building your next public-facing chat.
+For more details, check out [A Dead Simple RAG Setup for WordPress: AI Chatbots for Small Websites](https://convoworks.com/a-dead-simple-rag-setup-for-wordpress-ai-chatbots-for-small-websites/).

 ### GPT Site Admin